 To reduce the risk of interpersonal contagion of the virus, we keep the 1.5-2-meter distance rules and encourage our clients to do this as well.
-In case this distance cannot be guaranteed, the guide uses a suitable face mask.
 Personal contact such as hand shaking is avoided.
 Where possible, the guide and clients will wash their hands or use disinfectant solution.

 To reduce the risk of contagion in a closed place (e.g. a museum), we follow the protocol of the specific establishment.
 Depending on the exact place, this can mean that only a maximum amount of people are allowed, temperature of visitors is measured before entering, hands need to be disinfected before entering and face masks are required.
 We inform the clients before the start of the tour about the requirements so they know what to expect and potentially bring.

 We encourage clients to come as much as possible with their own vehicle to the start of the tour.
 When using our own transportation or use one of our partners’ transportation, we make sure they are disinfected and the passengers wear face masks.